IMMUNE SYSTEM RESPONSE TO DOUBLE HELIX WATER

-Obviously we are talking about a cell here – the cell does not actually talk.
+Obviously, we are talking about a cell here – the cell does not actually talk.
 But it does give orders.
 These orders, both the ones marking the bad guys and the ones telling what kind of soldiers to produce, are chemical orders.
 The T Cell creates various biological chemicals to send out his orders.
-There are a whole range of these biological chemicals that we know about (and can test for) and the general name for them are cytokines.
+There are a whole range of these biological chemicals that we know about (and can test for) and the general name for them is cytokines.

 So – to recap: the T Cell identifies agents in the body that do not belong, and produces cytokines to destroy or remove those agents.

 This is what a properly functioning immune system does.

 DOES DOUBLE HELIX WATER PRODUCE AN IMMUNE RESPONSE?